Conqueringruler/BetterBurnables/README.md

 # Better Burnables

-One of the things I was really surprised about when I first played BTA was how few burnable items there are, especially with some that realistically should be burnable.
+One of the things I was really surprised about when I first played BTA was how few items could be used in furnaces, especially with some that realistically should be burnable.
 If there's anything you think I missed, let me know!

 ## Tons of items now burnable!